- What is a Debt Management Plan?

 If you’re struggling to make your monthly payments but have a stable enough income to make consistent, smaller repayments over an extended period, then a DMP could be right for you.

 When should I consider a Debt Management Plan?

-- Struggling to pay your household bills
+- Finding it difficult to pay your household bills

-- Missing repayments or getting into arrears
+- Regularly missing repayments or getting into arrears

 Debt Management Plan pros & cons